bistro-its-berkeley/BISTRO-Starter-Kit/docs/Introduction_transportation_problem.md

 ## The simulation inputs

-- *To be completed*
-Combination of inputs on public transit operations and public transit financial aspects.
+The simulation inputs for BEAM is a combination of inputs on public transit operations and public transit financial aspects.

+The one you will have control on for the Hackathon are:
+* the **bus fleet composition**
+* the **distribution of subsidies** for users using on-demand rideshare or walking to access public transit

-You can find more information on the Sioux Faux simulation inputs, where their are stored and how to control them in the [inputs to optimize](https://github.com/vgolfier/Uber-Prize-Starter-Kit-/blob/master/docs/Which-inputs-should-I-optimize%3F.md)page.
+You will find more information on the Sioux Faux simulation inputs, where their are stored and how to control them in the [inputs to optimize](https://github.com/vgolfier/Uber-Prize-Starter-Kit-/blob/master/docs/Which-inputs-should-I-optimize%3F.md) page.

 ## The simulation outputs: evaluating the system